-Do you teach RE?
-Looking for ways to connect with pupils on the environmental crisis?
+Are you looking for ways to connect your RE teaching with the environmental crisis?

-RE:Connect is a new project designed to help deepen teachers’ understanding and confidence for exploring the environmental crisis through the lens of religions and worldviews in RE.
-We are working with a cohort of 6 RE teachers (primary and secondary) on a 6 month teacher fellowship programme, beginning October 2021.
+The RE:Connect Teacher Fellowship Programme is designed to help deepen teachers’ understanding and confidence for exploring the environmental crisis through the lens of religions and worldviews in RE.
+The programme is not just about getting ideas, but also enhancing your teaching practice and professional network around this theme.

-The initiative is run by Dr Jeremy Kidwell, Senior Lecturer in Theological Ethics at the University of Birmingham and Dr Ian Jones of St Peter’s Saltley Trust, supported by a steering group of experienced primary and secondary specialists, environmental scientists, climate activists and academic researchers in religion and environment.
+The initiative is run by Dr Jeremy Kidwell, Associate Professor in Theological Ethics at the University of Birmingham and Dr Ian Jones of St Peter’s Saltley Trust, with input from experienced primary and secondary specialists, environmental scientists, climate activists and academic researchers in religion and environment.

 The programme offers opportunities to: